Capper–Volstead Act: Content

-The act authorized various kinds of agricultural producers to form voluntary co-operative associations for purposes of producing, handling, and marketing farm products.
-It therefore exempted such associations from the application of the antitrust laws.
-The United States Secretary of Agriculture was given power, on his own motion, to prevent such associations from achieving and maintaining monopolies.
-He could hold hearings, determine facts, and issue orders, which were ultimately subject to review by federal district courts.
+The Act authorized various kinds of agriculturalists to form voluntary co-operative associations for purposes of organizing, handling, and marketing their produce.
+It thereby exempted such associations from most antitrust laws.
+Nevertheless, to quell concerns that these cooperatives would seek to increase agricultural prices grossly and artificially, the Act included provisions to empower the United States Secretary of Agriculture to prevent cooperatives from instituting and maintaining monopolies, albeit purely at his own discretion.
+To this end, the Agriculture Secretary got the authority to hold hearings, gather information, and issue orders for the breakup of any monopolies judged to have resulted from the formation and activities of the cooperatives.
+Such decisions, in turn, were made subject to review by federal district courts.